sanjitmathew/Chatbot-Albot-Istrain/README.md

 ## how to use
 <ul>
   <li>copy the file albot.py in your project</li>
+  <li>Please don't use the global variables I have used those are nwd,err,exc,whos,neg,tail,howwords,whywords,whatwords,wherewords,whenwords,rubbish,jar.</li>
-  <li>In your source code import everything from albot
+  <li>In your source code import everything from albot(its a must)
     <ul> <li>from albot import *</li>  </ul>
    </li>
    <li>To store information